NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	There were the Melia-mers who lived in the sea.
 The Melia-sha who dwelled on the beaches and in the field, generic humanoids.
 The Melia-Kwy, who dwelled in the hills and were able to use incredible earth-stonoco; they had pupil-less green eyes, some had other colors and were adept with other magic.
+There was also giants in the frozen north.
 Some societies intermingled, but the Mers mostly kept to themselves.
 The Pan and the Kwy did fight some great wars though.

-(Mers were the only First Melians to survive the destruction event)
+(Mers and Frost Giants were the only First Melians to survive the destruction event)

 # The Gorumez:
 The created beings who first visited the first Melians.
 They were humanoid but glowed